calgagi/competitive_programming/comp/README.md

 Floyd-Warshall algorithm
 ---
 Used to find shortest paths from all nodes to all nodes that are represented in an adjacency list.
-O(n<sup>3</sup>), simple implementation.
+Time: O(n<sup>3</sup>).
 ~~~c++
 void floydwarshall(vector<vector<int> > graph) {
     for (int k = 0; k < graph.size(); k++) {